After you have planned your database, you can then build it. A database has two parts

 Use DROP carefully because it’s irreversible.
 After you drop a database, that database is gone forever.
 Any data that was in it is also gone.

-You can add tables to any database, whether it’s a new, empty database or an existing database that already has tables and data in it.
-When you create a table in a database, a file named tablename.frm is added to the database directory.
+A database is a collection of two-dimensional tables, each of which has a collection of closely related attributes.
+The attributes are stored in columns of the tables.
+You can add tables to any database, whether it is a new, empty database or an existing database that already has tables and data in it.

-When you create a table, you include the table definition.
+You can use SQL's CREATE statement to create a table, with its associated columns.
 You define each column by giving it a name, assigning it a data type, and specifying any other definitions required.

 NOT NULL: This column must have a value; it can’t be empty.